Table of Contents

 - If you find yourself looking for nearby supportive fixtures to help with balance

-- For people recovering from a stroke or other debilitating disease may be advised to start using an assistive cane or other device for walking
+- For people recovering from a stroke, or other debilitating disease may be advised by a doctor or discussed during to start using an assistive cane or other device for

 - If you have difficulty walking up or down stairs

-Why Do Some Seniors Refuse to Use Mobility Aids
+Why Do Some Seniors Refuse to Use a Walking Aid

-More reasons some seniors refuse to use mobility devices
+More reasons some seniors refuse to use an assistive device